claravilla/tea-cupper/README.md

     - position: alternating on the X axis, row 4 on the Y axis

 Obstacles are created and added to an array that is used to check for crash and to draw them on the board with every refresh.
-When the page load, a function draw enough obstacles to fill the grid.
+When the page loads, a function draws enough obstacles to fill the grid.
 New obstacles are drawn every fixed number of frames, depending on their size and speed.

 ### CRASH